Cgyc20/Cgyc20.github.io/index.md

 # Charlie Cameron

-I'm a PhD candidate in the SAMBa CDT at the University of Bath.
-My research focuses on developing hybrid stochastic–deterministic models for simulating biological systems, particularly reaction–diffusion processes where particle numbers vary in space and time.
-I have been exploring the Fisher-KPP system amongst other reaction-diffusion models.
+I’m a PhD student in the SAMBa CDT at the University of Bath, where I develop hybrid stochastic–deterministic models to better understand complex biological systems.
+My research focuses on reaction–diffusion processes, such as the Fisher-KPP model, where stochastic effects play a crucial role in system dynamics.
+However, fully stochastic simulations can be computationally expensive, so I combine them with more efficient PDE-based methods in regions where randomness has less impact.

----

 ## Research

-I'm working on methods that combine:
+I'm currently working on the **Spatial regime conversion method** combining:
 - **Stochastic Simulation Algorithms (SSA)** in low-density regions
 - **Partial Differential Equations (PDEs)** in high-density regions